Online Paralegal Certificate Flexibility, time, and money are all great reasons to look for an online paralegal certificate.

 It is critical that paralegals remember that only licensed attorneys are permitted to provide legal advice.
 Any work completed by a paralegal under the supervision of a lawyer becomes the property and work of the supervising attorney.

 Salary and Outlook

-According to the U.S. Bureau of Labor Statistics, paralegals earn an average annual income of $55,020.
-Legal firms are expected to hire more paralegals to increase efficiency and reduce costs through 2029.
+According to the U.S. Bureau of Labor Statistics, paralegals earn a median annual income of $52,920.
+Legal firms are expected to hire more paralegals to increase efficiency and reduce costs through 2030.

 Since a paralegal billing rate is significantly less than that of a lawyer, clients are also opting to use the services of a paralegal.
 This activity alone has increased the job market for paralegals.

 It’s easy to see that paralegals are enjoying a surge in popularity which makes now a great time to earn an online paralegal certificate.